irontec/ivozprovider/doc/sphinx/brand/routing/tags.rst

 ************

-In most scenarios, Brands administrators are responsible of configuring :ref:`Peering Contracts` and :ref:`Outgoing Routing` to provide connectivity for their clients.
+In most scenarios, Brands administrators are responsible of configuring :ref:`Carriers` and :ref:`Outgoing Routing` to provide connectivity for their clients.
 But in some cases, clients want to choose the outgoing routing to use per call.